THAILAND TRAVEL INFORMATION FROM ACCESS TRIPS

 March through June – This time of year is hot and dry.
 April is usually the hottest month.

 July through October – this time of year you can expect regular rain periods, mostly in regular short bursts, with the occasional very heavy showers.
 Many people do travel to Thailand during the rainy season, but be aware that there can occasionally be significant rain.

-Internet Access: There is complimentary wifi access in the common areas of all of hotels.
+There is complimentary wi-fi access in the common areas of all of hotels.

 WHAT TO TAKE

-What to bring: Many of our trips require us to move our base several times, so we recommend that you pack as lightly as possible.
-There will not always be someone available to help you carry your bags so you should only bring as much as you can carry on your own.
+We recommend that you pack as lightly as possible.
+There may not always be someone available to help you carry your bags so you should only bring as much as you can carry on your own.

 We suggest that you bring the following items: